GooglyBlox/GooglyBlox/README.md

 - **[Wizard Quotes API](https://github.com/GooglyBlox/wizard-quotes)**: This is a simple and free JSON API for accessing a curated list of humorous and whimsical wizard-related quotes.
 Perfect for any fantasy enthusiast, D&D player, or aspiring sorcerer!
 Additionally, The Wizard Quotes Meme Maker is a web application that utilizes the Wizard Quotes API to generate top text/bottom text style wizard memes.
 Users can simply refresh the page to generate a new meme each time, with ~18,000 (as of writing) unique possibilities.

-- **[Trojanware](https://github.com/GooglyBlox/trojanware)**: Trojanware is a website that I wrote from scratch to pass on some of the knowledge I've accumulated of bypassing school district restrictions in my twelve years of public education.
-Now that I've graduated, I developed and distributed a lot of my methods to people through Trojanware in the hopes that it'll help them in their high school experience.
-Designed specifically for my old high school, but is totally applicable for any school in the United States.

 - **[Papers Please Press Release Generator](https://github.com/GooglyBlox/PapersPleasePressReleaseGenerator)**: Generate official press releases in the style of "Papers, Please," a game by Lucas Pope.
 This web application allows you to create, modify, and present press releases like those from the fictional world of Arstotzka.

 - **[Mangafire Wrapper](https://github.com/GooglyBlox/mangafire-wrapper)**: Mangafire Wrapper is an application designed to enhance the experience of reading Manga online.
 It provides a streamlined interface for accessing the popular Manga reading website, Mangafire, through a dedicated Windows application.